Tuesday, July 31, 2018

 23. YANKEE STADIUM-- Hearing "The Bronx" might frighten some, but there is appeal outside it.

-22. GLOBE LIFE PARK-- A car is required to reach pregame food.
+22. GLOBE LIFE PARK-- (Rangers) A car is required to reach pregame food.

-21. GUARANTEED RATE FIELD-- Since Comiskey Park is mt favorite field (well, the old one anyway), I'll write the whole thing they wrote.
+21. GUARANTEED RATE FIELD-- (White Sox) Since Comiskey Park is my favorite field (well, the old one anyway), I'll write the whole thing they wrote.

 Remember when former Governor Jim Thompson (did not go to prison) vowed to save McCuddy's and buy the first round?
 Well, we do.